Updated May 4, 2023

 This is a relative question.
 What your company sees as a good design might not be good for you.
-The answer should revolve around your priorities, Explanation of why logical answer.
-For example, A well-designed product is a simple, elegant and one which promises on what it delivers.
-Consumers should not stick to the user manual before starting to operate the product.
+The answer should revolve around your priorities, explaining why logical answer.
+For example, A well-designed product is simple, elegant, and one which promises what it delivers.
+Consumers should not stick to the user manual before operating the product.

 Let us move to the next Product Manager Interview Questions.

 Q5.
 What improvisations would you bring to our product?

 One good question which explains the candidate’s interest in your company.
-They are looking for a candidate who has researched well and is able to critically think about it.
-Your answer should involve, Some negative feedbacks received earlier, the Pros of execution which succeeded, Logical answer.
-For example, Yes, you did a great job in the creation of this product.
+They are looking for a candidate who has researched well and can critically think about it.
+Your answer should involve, Some negative feedback received earlier, the Pros of execution which succeeded, Logical answer.
+For example, Yes, you did a great job creating this product.
 I enjoyed the viral video of the product launch.
-One thing I would change is adding simplicity to this product as until today only the teens are able to operate it and I want all age groups to be comfortable with this.
+One thing I would change is adding simplicity to this product as, until today, only teens can operate it, and I want all age groups to be comfortable with this.

 Part 2 – Product Manager Interview Questions (Advanced)

 Let us now have a look at the advanced Product Manager Interview Questions.

 Q6.
 What are your technical skills which differentiate you from other product managers?

 They are looking for your expertise and your self-confidence.
-An answer should revolve around interactive prototyping, data collection, analytics, coding or other areas that sound right to you.
+An answer should revolve around interactive prototyping, data collection, analytics, coding, or other areas that sound right to you.
 An answer should revolve around your skillset, benefits, and instances to support.
-For example, I find myself a good fit for A/B testing and therefore my knowledge of statistical and analytical significance helped me in launching the most useful product till date as it was created keeping in view customer pain points.
+For example, I find myself a good fit for A/B testing.
+Therefore, my knowledge of statistical and analytical significance helped me launch the most useful product to date as it was created keeping in view customer pain points.